-- Must be rated by at least two nationally recognized rating services (S&P, Moody's, and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper issued by foreign domiciled corporations is not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer, with the exception of Covered Bonds, are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one foreign issuer shall not comprise more than 1.5% of the account's market value. - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
+- Must be rated at least BBB- (or equivalent) by two NRSRO's (at least one major) or rated at least (AA-/Aa3/AA-) by one of the three major rating agencies (S&P, Moody's, and Fitch). - Commercial paper issued by foreign domiciled corporations is not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer, with the exception of Covered Bonds, are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one foreign issuer shall not comprise more than 1.5% of the account's market value. - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
 215.473), may be purchased or held in the portfolio. - No securities issued by entities on the list of "Scrutinized Companies that Boycott Israel" as provided by the prohibited investments by the Florida State Board of Administration (SBA); Companies that Boycott Israel (F.S.
-215.4725).

-4. U.S Agency Mortgage-Backed Securities

-- Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities and mortgage products such as Collateralized Mortgage Obligations (CMOs) and Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities.. - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - No more than 1.5% of an account's market value shall be invested in interest-only strips (IOs).
+215.4725). - 4.
+U.S Agency Mortgage-Backed Securities - Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities and mortgage products such as Collateralized Mortgage Obligations (CMOs) and Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Only tranches that were originally senior at issuance are permitted. - No more than 1.5% of an account's market value shall be invested in interest-only strips (IOs). - 5.
+U.S. Agency Mortgage-Backed To-Be-Announced (TBA) Securities - Mortgage TBAs / TBA Dollar Rolls are limited to 20% of the account's market value.
+Leverage, defined as increasing investment risk by creating liabilities that cannot be funded by cash or cash equivalent assets held in the account, may not exceed 10% of the account's market value. - Counterparties to all TBA transactions must have an S&P short-term rating of A-1 or better - 6.
+Non-Agency Mortgage-Backed Securities - Must be registered with the SEC or issued under Rule 144A. - Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities. - Must be rated AAA (or equivalent) by at least one major rating agency (S&P, Moody's and Fitch) - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 1.5% of the account's market value. - No more than 1.5% of an account's market value shall be invested in interest-only strips (IOs).

-5. U.S. Agency Mortgage-Backed To-Be-Announced (TBA) Securities

-- Mortgage TBAs / TBA Dollar Rolls are limited to 20% of the account's market value.
-Leverage, defined as increasing investment risk by creating liabilities that cannot be funded by cash or cash equivalent assets held in the account, may not exceed 10% of the account's market value. - Managers must monitor and limit their TBA counterparty exposure.
-No more than 5% of the account's market value can be in TBAs with any one counterparty on a net basis. - Counterparties to all TBA transactions must have an S&P short-term rating of A-1 or better

-6. Private Label Mortgage-Backed Securities

-- Must be registered with the SEC or issued under Rule 144A. - Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities, and mortgage products such as Collateralized Mortgage Obligations (CMOs), Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities.

-- Must be rated in the highest rating classification (AAA/Aaa) by at least one nationally recognized rating service (S&P, Moody's and Fitch) - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - The securities of any one Trust shall not comprise more than 1.5% of the account's market value. - No more than 1.5% of an account's market value shall be invested in interest-only strips (IOs).

-• Rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater).